deadlydog/PowerShell.ScriptModuleRepositoryTemplate/ReadMe.md

 <!-- 1.
 Add your module to the `src` directory.
    1. If you already have a module written:
       1. Add the `.psm1` and `.psd1` files directly to the `src` directory.
-      1. Delete the `YourModuleName.psm1` and `YourModuleName.psd1` files from the `src` directory.
+      1. Delete the `Template.PowerShell.ScriptModule.psm1` and `Template.PowerShell.ScriptModule.psd1` files from the `src` directory.
    1. If you have not written the module yet:
-      1. Rename the `YourModuleName.psm1` and `YourModuleName.psd1` files in the `src` directory to match your module name.
+      1. Rename the `Template.PowerShell.ScriptModule.psm1` and `Template.PowerShell.ScriptModule.psd1` files in the `src` directory to match your module name.
-1. Perform a find-and-replace across the entire repository to replace `YourModuleName` with your module's name (no spaces). -->
+1. Perform a find-and-replace across the entire repository to replace `Template.PowerShell.ScriptModule` with your module's name (no spaces). -->

 ### 🚀 Update your CI/CD workflows